basho/basho_docs/source/languages/en/riak/ops/tuning/linux.md

 ethtool -K eth0 tso off
 ```

-`ethtool` settings can be persisted across reboots by adding the above command to the /etc/rc.local script.
+`ethtool` settings can be persisted across reboots by adding the above command to the `/etc/rc.local` script.

 <div class="info"><div class="title">Tip</div>Tuning of these values will be required if they are changed, as they affect all network operations.</div>

 ## Open Files Limit

 Riak and the tools can consume a large number of open file handles during normal operation.
-For stability, increasing the number of open-files limit is necessary.
+For stability, increasing the number of open files limit is necessary.
 See [[Open Files Limit]] for more details.

 ## References